gon2410/form-supa-next/README.md

 **It is designed for small events like weddings, birthdays, etc**

-## How does it work?
+## :grey_question: How does it work?
 - **Attending alone:**
     The user simply submits their name, lastname, menu and email address.
 That's it.

 - **Attending with a group:**
     The group leader submits name, lastname, menu and email address.
 Then, the companions submit their own name, lastname and menu and select the leader's name from the dropdown list.
-Done!.
+Done!

 ## Stack